anderspitman/kronik/README.md

 Kronik Web App

-This directory contains the frontend-only port of Kronik.
+This directory contains the Kronik web app.

 Usage:
-- Serve the `web/` directory as static files.
+- Serve the directory as static files.
 - In the app, set the WebDAV base URL to the directory that should contain `projects.tsv` and `times.tsv`.
 - The browser talks directly to WebDAV with `GET` and `PUT`.
 There is no backend.